mohdshine123/udacityprj2-DeployingHighAvailabilityInfrastructure/solution-deploying-terraform-assets/exercises/dr_template.md

 appserver-instance-awdbmbWebserver1  t3.micro  1 replica is in us-west1

 ### Descriptions

+appserver-instance-aw5y9t  -webserver on zone us-east-2
+Api  appserver-instance-awdbmb- Api server on zone us-east2
+both are attached to alb which have target groups on multiple availablity zones

 More detailed descriptions of each asset identified above.

 ## DR Plan